zebrunner/e3s/docs/usage.md

 * `cpu` (alias: `Cpu`) - Value type: integer/string.
 CPU limitation for executor container measured in [aws units](https://repost.aws/knowledge-center/ecs-cpu-allocation).
 * `memory` (alias: `Memory`) - Value type: integer/string.
 Memory (RAM) limitation for executor container measured in MiB.

-> Max limitation for cpu/memory is configurable uniquely for every E3S server.
-Max values by default: cpu: 16384, memory: 28675.
+> Max limitation for cpu/memory depends on the selected instance type with lowest weight.
+In case of c5a.4xlarge it will be: cpu: ~16000 memory: ~30000.

 | Environment            | Min (cpu, memory) | Default (cpu, memory) |
 | ---------------------- | ----------------- | --------------------- |